≡ Menu

 Clumber Spaniel?
 Don’t you mean Cocker Spaniel?

-Going to be the case in this article.
-Because in this article, we want to “shed” some light on this remarkable dog breed so that if you are currently in the “market” for a new dog, and you’re considering adopting an Spaniel, perhaps you might consider getting a Clumber Spaniel and stand out from the crowd.
+Nope, not at all!
+And this is the problem with this breed; he is often “overshadowed” by his more “famous” similarly named cousin!
+But that’s going to be the case in this article.
+In this article, we want to “shed” some” light on this remarkable dog breed so that if you are currently in the “mark for”a new dog and you are considering adopting a Spaniel, perhaps you might consider getting a Clumber Spaniel and stand out from the crowd.

-For a dog with a big cheesy smile, and a relaxed, laid-back regard for life that means that even though he may have been originally breed to be a hunter by birth, he is a true companion by nature.
-Earning him the nickname, “the retired gentleman’s Spaniel”.
+For a dog with a big cheesy smile and a relaxed, laid-back regard for life, that means that even though he may have been originally bred to be a hunter by birth, he is a faithful companion by nature.
+He is earning the nickname “the “retired gentleman ‘ siel.”

-We love these dogs, doesn’t mean that they’ll automatically be a good fit for you!
-This is why in this article, we wanted to take a moment a discuss what it might be like to own a Clumber Spaniels so that if you ever get a chance to own one, you won’t be disappointed if you do six months later!
+But” Just because we love these dogs doesn’t mean they’ll be a good fit for you!
+This is why, in this article, we wanted to take a moment to discuss what it might be like to own a Clumber Spaniel so that if you ever get a chance to own one, you won’t be disappointed if you do six months later!

 Clumber Spaniel Fast Facts